Zyrok12/pgx-showcase/README.md

 ## Why I built this

-I was assigned a project on genetic variants associated with response and non-response to platinum-salt chemotherapy in lung cancer.
-I couldn't start it.
+I was assigned a project on genetic variants associated with response and non-response to a specific therapeutic reaction.
+Even though patient blood samples were sequenced:

-The lab sequenced patient blood samples in-house on an Illumina NextSeq 2000, but:

 - **No CNV calling.** The instrument's CNV option wasn't licensed, so copy-number variants — which matter enormously in pharmacogenes — were simply never looked at.
-- **Bioinformatics was outsourced.** Everything between raw reads and tertiary analysis went to an external company.
-Results took **months**, and came back incomplete or wrong often enough that they had to be re-requested.
+- **No Bioinformatic Pipeline** Everything from VCF and tertiary analysis had to be done manually.
+  Results took **months**, and took a lot of time that could be allocated for other projects.

 So the biology project was blocked on a data-engineering problem.
-I built the missing infrastructure instead: a **fully local** pipeline that takes the lab from FASTQ to interpretation-ready evidence without patient data ever leaving the building, and without waiting on anyone.
+I built the missing infrastructure instead: a **fully local** pipeline that takes the lab from FASTQ to interpretation-ready evidence without patient data ever leaving the building, and without taking up time from researchers.

 ---